Things to do in Jekyll Island came on my radar before I even knew the name of the destination.

 Our lovely two queen beds deluxe room overlooked the Croquet Lawn and we had a gorgeous glass window enclosed sunporch we got great use out of.
 We enjoyed sitting at its wicker table on wicker chairs whether for refreshing drinks before heading out into the hot sun or room service breakfast.

-Word to the wise: be sure the door is unlocked to the guest room before you close it if you’re trying to keep the air conditioned room cool while you’re on the sunporch.
-We had no idea the door was locked and were shocked to find we were locked out of our room, quarantined on the sunporch!
+Word to the wise: be sure the door is unlocked to the guest room before you close it if you're trying to keep the air-conditioned room cool while you're on the sunporch.
+We had no idea the door was locked and were shocked to find we were locked out of our room, quarantined on the porch!
 Luckily I had my cell phone and we called the front desk, who sent someone to the room to unlock the door.

 Might we add how lovely the bathroom was?
-There was marble fixtures and a luxurious standing shower with a European shower head.
+There were marble fixtures and a luxurious standing shower with a European showerhead.

 Exploring Jekyll Island Club Resort

 4:00pm: Explore Jekyll Island Club Resort to get acquainted with the property

 Jekyll Island Club Resort's property is expansive and incredibly beautiful.
 After we checked in and got situated in our room, (including the locked-into-the-sunporch fiasco) we set out to explore.